Geodan/pg2b3dm/README.md

 Resulting tilesets are validated against 3D Tiles Validator (https://github.com/CesiumGS/3d-tiles-validator).

 To run this tool there must be a PostGIS table available containing polyhedralsurface/multipolygon geometries.

-New feature in pg2b3dm 1.7.0: When the geometries are not triangulated, pg2b3m will perform triangulation.

 Tileset.json and b3dm tiles are by default created in the 'output/content' subdirectory (or specify output directory with   -o, --output).